Saeima

 The Saeima ([ˈsai.ma]) is the parliament of the Republic of Latvia.
 It is a unicameral parliament consisting of 100 members who are elected by proportional representation, with seats allocated to political parties which gain at least 5% of the popular vote.
 Elections are scheduled to be held once every four years, normally on the first Saturday of October.
 The most recent elections were held in October 2022.

 The President of Latvia can dismiss the Saeima and request early elections.
 The procedure for dismissing it involves substantial political risk to the president, including a risk of loss of office.
 On 28 May 2011 president Valdis Zatlers decided to initiate the dissolution of the Saeima, which was approved in a referendum, and the Saeima was dissolved on 23 July 2011.

-The current Speaker of the Saeima is Edvards Smiltēns of the United List party.
+The current Speaker of the Saeima is Daiga Mieriņa of the Union of Greens and Farmers party.
+The basic document that regulates the proceedings of the parliament is the Rules of Order of Saeima (Saeimas kārtības rullis, also Rules of Procedure), adopted 23 March 1923 with amendments in 1929 and 1994.